sawincp/Phase-1-Project/README.md

 ![Page Load](/Images/PageLoad.png)

-After the form is submited, the search value plus any additional parameters will fetch the appropriate data from the Rick and Morty API (https://rickandmortyapi.com/api/character/?) and return a list of the corresponding characters.
+After the form is submited, the search value plus any additional parameters will fetch the appropriate data from the Rick and Morty filter API (https://rickandmortyapi.com/api/character/?) and return a list of the corresponding characters.

 ![Results](/Images/SearchResults.png)